Posted 1 year ago on Sept. 27, 2012, 1:15 p.m. EST by DemandTheGoodLifeDotCom

 SOCIALISM IS THE SOLUTION

-The only fair economic system is one which pays workers 100% of the income, since they do 100% of the work, which pays no income to investors since they do no work, and which pays you based on how hard you work, not based on how lucky or unique you are.
+The only fair economic system is one which does not exploit workers by paying them 100% of the income, since they do 100% of the work, by paying no income to owners of capital since they do no work, and by paying workers based on how hard they work, not based on how scarce they are in the market.
 That economic system is called socialism.

 If we allocated income this way: